jooodie/Leetcode/README.md

 ## 📌 About Me

-I'm Judy – a curious learner passionate about problem-solving, system thinking, and C programming (for now 😆).
+I'm Jodie – a curious learner passionate about problem-solving, system thinking, and C programming (for now 😆).
 Follow along or fork this repo if you'd like to build your own notes too!

 ---